Captain Prabhakaran

 Captain Prabhakaran is a 1991 Indian Tamil-language action film directed by R. K. Selvamani.
-The film stars Vijayakanth, leading an ensemble cast that includes M. N. Nambiar, Sarathkumar, J. Livingston, Rupini, Ramya Krishnan and Mansoor Ali Khan, in his first major role.
+The film stars Vijayakanth, leading an ensemble cast that includes M. N. Nambiar, Sarathkumar, J. Livingston (credited as Ranjan), Rupini, Ramya Krishnan and Mansoor Ali Khan, in his first major role.
 It was Vijayakanth's 100th film, and popularised the sobriquet "captain" for him.

 The character of the antagonist Veerabhadran, played by Mansoor Ali Khan, is loosely based on the forest brigand Veerappan.
 The title of the film was inspired from Velupillai Prabhakaran, the leader of the Liberation Tigers of Tamil Eelam.
 Upon its release, the film became a blockbuster at the box office.

 Plot

-Captain Prabhakaran is an IFS officer (Indian Forest Service) sent to Sathyamangalam to nab Veerabhadran, who tortures the people of that place.
-Prabhakaran is not only going to nab Veerabhadran, but also avenge the death of his friend Rajaraman IFS, who was killed by Veerabhadran.
+Captain Prabhakaran is an Indian Forest Service (IFS) officer sent to Sathyamangalam to nab Veerabhadran, who tortures the people of that place.
+Prabhakaran is not only going to nab Veerabhadran, but also avenge the death of his friend and fellow IFS officer Rajaraman, who was killed by Veerabhadran.
 The police commissioner and the district collector are corrupt and also support Veerabhadran.
 In the climax, Veerabhadran kidnaps Prabhakaran's wife and son.
 Prabhakaran arrives at the right time and saves his wife and son.
 He then nabs Veerabhadran.
 Poongkodi was Rajaraman's lover.
 She dies while giving birth to his child.
 Veerabhadran is shot dead by the corrupt inspector and collector.
 Prabhakaran kills both of them.
 He is then dragged to court for killing the police inspector and the collector.
-Prabhakaran tells the truth that they were corrupt, and the film ends with Prabhakaran being released from the court.
+Prabhakaran tells the truth that they were corrupt, and the film ends with Prabhakaran being acquitted by the court.